 There will be plenty of opportunities to explore the towns and villages dotting the Alaska coastline throughout your cruise.
 While you could spend hours researching port excursions through third-party providers, don't waste your time.
 Holland America has plenty of tours and port excursions to choose from.

 For a more traditional excursion, consider a tour through historic Sitka.
-This area of Alaska has been occupied by Native Americans, Russians, and European Colonists, which means the town has a colorful history.
+This area has been occupied by Native Americans, Russians, and European colonists, which means the town has a colorful history.
 During the tour, you'll be able to stop at the Sheldon Jackson Museum, which boasts the oldest collection of Native and Inuit artifacts in all of Alaska.
 You'll also drive past the Russian Bishop's home and the Russian Blockhouse.
-The final stop of the tour is Centennial Hall, where you can watch the New Archangel Dancers perform traditional Russian dances.
+The tour's final stop is Centennial Hall, where you can watch the New Archangel Dancers perform traditional Russian dances.

 Whale watching is something everyone wants to do in Alaska, and you can do so from the comfort of a luxury catamaran.
 The three-and-a-half-hour excursion offers the chance to spot these majestic creatures up close and personal.
 The tour is hosted by an expert naturalist who can help you spot other wildlife like humpback whales, sea lions, killer whales, and bald eagles.